David Schneller

 - Preparing drafts of framework extensions that serve the app requirements better

-- Review and discussion of possible solutions with the framework team
+- Review and discussion of possible solutions and timelines with the framework team

-- Iterating on component drafts based in review outcomes
+- Iterating on component drafts based on review outcomes

 - Creation of JIRA stories with necessary resources and decisions to prepare implementation by the development team